-- Michael J. Fischer, Nancy A. Lynch, and Michael S. Paterson for "Impossibility of Distributed Consensus with One Faulty Process," 1985. - L. Lamport, R. Shostak, and M. Pease.
+- Michael J. Fischer, Nancy A. Lynch, and Michael S. Paterson for "Impossibility of Distributed Consensus with One Faulty Process," 1985. - Consensus in the Presence of Partial Synchrony, C. Dwork, Nancy Lynch, L. Stockmeyer, Journal of the Association for Computing Machinery, 1988 - L. Lamport, R. Shostak, and M. Pease.
 The Byzantine Generals Problem ACM Transactions on Programming 1982. - M. Ben-Or.
 Another advantage of free choice (Extended Abstract): Completely asynchronous agreement protocol.
-1983. - Marcos Aguilera and Sam Toueg.
-"Correctness Proof of Ben-Or's Randomized Consensus Algorithm."
+1983.